THIS IS THE U.K. HISTORIC ARMS RESOURCE CENTRE ............. FREE OF COOKIES, TRACKING & ADVERTISEMENTS

 The earliest types of these rifles were assembled in 1916 by such well-known gunsmiths as Alexander Martin, who had considerable experience in 'scoping' expensive hunting rifles for the well-heeled.
 These companies designed mounts for the Short Lee-Enfield that permitted quick fitting and removal of the telescopes with minimal effect on the rifle's zero; although those issued with such rifles understandably preferred to be sure about their continuing accuracy by leaving the telescopes in place unless removal was absolutely necessary - usually for maintenance or repair.

 The rifle below has been fitted with a side-mounted telescope manufactured by the Periscopic Prism Company.
-The theory of side-mounting wasto retain the speedy charger-loading of the rifle with clips of ammunition if the shooter found himself in need of engaging an enemy with rapid fire.
+The theory of side-mounting was to retain the speedy charger-loading of the rifle with clips of ammunition if the shooter found himself in need of engaging an enemy with rapid fire.

 Here you can view every aspect of the rifle.